► New Goodwood roadster

 You’re right.
 Opt for the standard Dawn – not that the S-word is countenanced within Royce HQ – and you do indeed have a luxury drophead coupe for four.
 But the 50-off Silver Bullet Collection is no ordinary special edition.

-Usurping the space otherwise occupied by a pair of second row armchairs, Rolls-Royce has integrated an Aero Cowling – a double-bubbled bodywork extension that visually marries the tapered tail of the Dawn with the front seats.
+Usurping the space otherwise occupied by a pair of second row armchairs, Rolls-Royce has integrated an Aero Cowling – a double-bubbled bodywork extension that visually marries the tapered tail of the Dawn with the front seats (see above).
 Scour the classified ads and you’ll find a similar-looking option on late-90s Renault Megane Cabriolets.

 Nestled between the leather-wrapped bulges is a silver-coloured panel that unfurls between the seats to reveal a vapour-blasted titanium plinth – just because – with the Silver Bullet legend engraved upon it.

-Rolls-Royce’s customary coyness – and lack of actual photos of the car – means very little else is confirmed at this stage about the Silver Bullet’s technical credentials, so expect it to run the already familiar 563bhp 6.6-litre petrol-guzzling powerplant.
+Rolls-Royce’s customary coyness means very little else is confirmed at this stage about the Silver Bullet’s technical credentials, so expect it to run the already familiar 563bhp 6.6-litre petrol-guzzling powerplant.

 What we do know is that the bodywork is finished in a bespoke ultra-metallic silver paint, presumably brimming with extra flake content, and contrasted by a darker finish to both the front bumper and alloy wheels.